microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **⏰ Duration:** 10 minutes

-**🎯 Outcome:** At the end of this task, you will have connected an Azure Data Factory and Azure Data Share account to the Data Map.
+**🎯 Outcome:** At the end of this task, you will have connected an Azure Data Factory instance and a Azure Data Share account to the Data Map.
 This ensures that ETL processes (e.g. at the column level) performed by that component are accurately captured as lineage, once we registering and scan the data sources it is connected too.

 ### Understanding Data Lineage